To engage, educate, and advocate for, the recovery community (peers, allies, and stakeholders).

 We are a 501(c)(3) organization striving to increase recovery support services for ALL individuals in/seeking recovery.

-Peer Coach Academy (PCA) began in 2015 and really picked up in providing recovery coach trainings in 2016 (through our mentoring with CCAR).
+Peer Coach Academy (PCA) began in 2015 and increased providing recovery coach trainings in 2016 (through our mentoring with CCAR).
 Rod became a Core trainer in 2017 and began to provide the entire CCAR catalogue as well as train new trainers in Colorado.

 In 2018, we expanded to Colorado Springs which served as a starting point for us to really collaborate with other agencies and increase services offered.
 Here we opened our first Recovery Community Organization (EmbarkRECO).

 Our name, EmbarkPCA encompasses us “embarking on a new journey,” where we collaborate and provide various services across the state, and beyond.